TonyMakis/cs-academia/cs211/Projects/Project3/README.md

 **********************
 ```

 >The blocked positions and the edges of the above maze are filled in with *'s.
-The start position is filled in with an's'.
+The start position is filled in with an 's'.
 The end position in filled in with an 'e'.
 The other positions are filled in with periods.
 The maze is a 2D-array

 The algorithm you are to use to find a path through the maze is a _Depth First Search_ (DFS).
-You __MUST__ use the following form of a Depth First Search, ane employ the Stack you made previously in Project 2:
+You __MUST__ use the following form of a Depth First Search, employing the Stack you made previously in Project 2:

 - Mark all unblocked positions in the maze as __UNVISITED__
 - Push the start position's coordinates on the stack